edgelesssys/ego/docs/docs/reference/config.md

 ## Environment variables

-`env` holds environment variables to set or take over from the host inside the enclave.
-By default, all environment variables not starting with `EDG_` are dropped when entering the enclave.
+To protect against manipulations by the untrusted host, all environment variables not starting with `EDG_` are dropped when entering the enclave.

+To securely provide environment variables to your application (not starting with `EDG_`), define them in the `env` section.
+You can either set a static value or whitelist a variable to be taken over from the host.

 * `name` (required): The name of the environment variable
 * `value` (required if not `fromHost`): The value of the environment variable